mlehotay/ier/IER/_work/abstracts.md

 ## **Abstract**

-This article describes a stable mental architecture characterized by the absence of voluntary sensory imagery, selectively deployed inner speech, strictly single-channel attention, and emotionally rich but indirect affective access.
-Emotional content frequently enters experience through interoceptive signals and symbolic mediation rather than immediate perceptual feeling.
+This article describes a stable experiential architecture characterized by the absence of voluntary sensory imagery, selectively deployed inner speech, strictly single-channel experiential dominance, and emotionally rich but indirectly accessed affective structure.
+Emotional content typically enters experience through interoceptive signals, symbolic mediation, or delayed conceptual integration rather than immediate perceptual feeling.

-Under Informational Experiential Realism (IER), this organization is interpreted as a **high-coherence, low-slack Unified Experiential Field**.
-Because perceptual simulation and parallel experiential streams are excluded from waking participation, internally generated constraint must stabilize through alternative qualitative pathways.
-One such pathway—examined separately—is the emergence of *brainfeels* as endogenous qualitative stabilizers.
+Under Informational Experiential Realism (IER), this organization is interpreted as a **coherent Unified Experiential Field (UEF)** whose architecture **excludes imagistic buffering and parallel experiential participation pathways**.
+Because perceptual simulation and concurrent experiential streams are unavailable to waking participation, intrinsic constraint must stabilize through alternative organizational routes.
+One such route—examined separately—is the emergence of *brainfeels* as **endogenous qualitative stabilizers**.

+This architecture illustrates how phenomenological diversity arises from **differences in constraint organization**, not from differences in experiential standing.

 ---